 I regret not understanding the woes of an old body then.
 Had I some awareness, how severely Osteoporosis can impact, the character of my story would have been anyone XYZ but she!

 The Only reason behind telling you this story here is to spread some awareness for the people in your family.
-Be the Grandparents, in-laws, parents or even neighbors, never hesitate to extend your help with an open heart.
+Be the Grandparents, in-laws, parents or even neighbours, never hesitate to extend your help with an open heart.
 In this post, I have covered everything to protect you and your dear ones from this “bone killer disease”.
 So please don’t cease Reading.
 Pour some milk in a glass and read till the end.

 Some of the pics or links in this post can take you to affiliate sites.
 That said, if you buy something I may earn a small commission without costing you a dime.
 Please keep exploring!